Every Film In The 28 Days Later Series Ranked (Including 28 Years Later: The Bone Temple)

 Still from 'Weapons'

 Weapons is a brilliant film and cements Zach Cregger as one of the most exciting up-and-coming talents.
 This is an assured, skilfully crafted film with some sensational set-pieces and clearly influenced by Magnolia and Prisoners in tone. amazing.
 Like BarbarianWeapons hides some outrageous twists up its sleeve and is thematically rich, with lots of the symbolism and plot points up to interpretation.
 The way in which the film is split into chapters told by different character’s perspectives is an excellent way to tell the story, and it’s interesting to see how certain characters are likeable when portrayed from one perspective, but abhorrent from another.
 I was totally gripped from the moment Weapons opened to its finish with its enthralling story and pulse-raising setpieces.
 This is fiersomely original filmmaking and it’s expertly paced.
-Some might not like that the film has a reasonably neat explanation but I really brough the third act and found it particularly chilling and exciting.
+Some might not like that the film has a reasonably neat explanation but I really brought the third act and found it particularly chilling and exciting.
+Weapons has proven even better on subsequent rewatches, where you start to notice the smaller details in how the different stories overlap and the film remains just as breakneck in its pacing.

 What are your favourite films of 2024?
 Let me know in the comments or tweet @TheFilmMeister